two pilots sitting inside plane 2064123

 Completing a full aerospace engineering degree might be overkill if you just want to become a commercial pilot.
 If flying for an airline sounds like a great backup career while you shoot for the stars, however, pursuing aerospace engineering might be a great educational path.

-It’s possible to get a BS in aerospace engineering that focuses predominantly on skills you’ll need as a pilot.
+It’s possible to get a BS in aerospace engineering that focuses mainly on skills you’ll need as a pilot.
 Plus, having an aerospace engineering degree will put you at the head of the list when it comes time to apply to prospective employers in the aviation industry.

 4. Bachelor of Aeronautical Science